Question: How big are the tables this year?

 Question: Why Jury the AA?

 Answer: Believe it or not, this is done with the artist and studio’s best interest in mind.
 It’s not much fun to compete in a market over saturated with items you also make, right?
 This is why the Jury team would like to see/know what type of things you are planning to bring.
-The Jury team also knows it’s inevitable that certain type of artwork/crafts/items are over used but in the end the team tries to get a healthy variety of participants so that everyone gets a chance to make something that weekend. >^.^<
+However, the Jury also knows it’s inevitable that certain type of artwork/crafts/items are very abundant because of popularity or best selling – so in the end the team tries to get a healthy variety of participants so that everyone gets a chance to make it worth the trip.

 Question: What does the AA Jury look for?